Stuycs-K/final-project-5-huang-stanley-herman-joy/WORKLOG.md

 ### 6/6

 Changed background to black, pieces spawn horizontally oriented, added sprites for blocks, included unable to spawn piece as a loss condition, if you lose nothing can be interacted with

+### 6/9

+displayed the stats for the pieces, made shortcuts to higher levels (faster speed)